naclsn/pico8code/README.md

  - not extensively tested, no QA
  - no parsing recovery (stops on first syntax error)
  - no type literal (eg. like `type A = 'da' | 'di' | 'do'` in TS)
+ - union types are not accounted for in type checking (diagnostics)
  - no typing for a function's return from within the function itself (because of `function a() return a end`)
  - same with scope within init of assignments (like `a = function() return a end`)
  - inaccurate coloration for types representations (eg. in hovers/completion)